 Everest Base Camp Trek During Spring

 This is also the season for mountaineering if you have time and want to listen to the mountaineer’s experience.
 You can have a golden opportunity to listen to their mountaineering story.
-If you stay overnight in the Everest Base Camp, you may meet the record broker mountaineers.
+You may meet the record broker mountaineers overnight in the Everest Base Camp.
 You can get this opportunity only in the spring, not in others.

 Everest Base Camp Trek during Summer/Monsoon

 The summer season starts from June to late September.
 This is not the best time for Everest Base Camp.
 But you can get a different experience because you can see the excellent sunrise view of the mountains.
 Usually, rainfall happens at night, and the skies are clear after rain.
 This morning you can best view the sunrise from the Mountain.
 The sun’s rays come to form the Mountain.
 You can see lots of greenery this season.
 This is the golden season for botanists who want to study the flora of Nepal.
 On the trekking trail’s side, you can see the lush green vegetation; flowers are blooming, and you can taste the vegetables of the Mountain.

 The trekking trails are muddy, and sleeper because of the heavy rain.
 It would help if you faced mosquitoes and leeches during the trekking.
 These are the cons side to trekking in the monsoon.
 Add more raincoats or ponchos, anti-leech, anti-mosquito cream, umbrellas, light shoes, etc., to your packing list.